CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-3/Self-Paced Materials/1_Running a Successful Evaluation.md

 In agile environments, where collaboration, adaptability, and working software are paramount, evaluation criteria should reward vendors who demonstrate team maturity, technical fluency, and alignment with end-user needs, preferably in real time through oral presentations or working prototypes.

->Note to Vendors: The following two appendices may also be shared as optional in-class handouts to support continued learning and student reference beyond the session.

 ### APPENDIX A: Comparative evaluation model for RFPs
+>The following two appendices can be used to support continued learning and reference.

 **I. Introduction: A model for comparative evaluation of vendor proposals.**